w3c/ServiceWorker/explainer.md

 ## Conclusions

-This document only scratches the surface of what service workers enable, and aren’t an exhaustive list of all of the available APIs available to controlled pages or service worker instances.
+This document only scratches the surface of what service workers enable, and isn’t an exhaustive list of all of the available APIs available to controlled pages or service worker instances.
 Nor does it cover emergent practices for authoring, composing, and upgrading applications architected to use service workers.
 It is, hopefully, a guide to understanding the promise of service workers and the rich promise of offline-by-default web applications that are URL friendly and scalable.

 ## Acknowledgments

 Many thanks to [Web Personality of the Year nominee](http://www.ubelly.com/thecritters/) Jake (“B.J.”)
-Archibald, David Barrett-Kahn, Anne van Kesteren, Michael Nordman, Darin Fisher, Alec Flett, Andrew Betts, Chris Wilson, Aaron Boodman, Dave Herman, Jonas Sicking, and Greg Billock for their comments and contributions to this document and to the discussions that have informed it.
+Archibald, David Barrett-Kahn, Anne van Kesteren, Michael Nordman, Darin Fisher, Alec Flett, Andrew Betts, Chris Wilson, Aaron Boodman, Dave Herman, Jonas Sicking, Greg Billock, Karol Klepacki, Dan Dascalescu, and Christian Liebel for their comments and contributions to this document and to the discussions that have informed it.